Chicago-R-User-Group/Chicago-R-User-Group.github.io/index.md

 ---

-<p align="center">From base R apply family to machine learning with keras to the extendability of R to big data loading and migration, our events are filled with analytical passion among our speakers, audiences, members, and organizers!</p>
+## <center>From base R apply family to machine learning with keras to the extendability of R to big data loading and migration, our events are filled with analytical passion among our speakers, audiences, members, and organizers!</center>

 &nbsp;